trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 27.md

     - ij. isomerisation;

-    - k. (in respect of products of subheadings [2710 19 31](/commodities/2710193100) to [2710 19 99](/subheadings/2710199900-80) only) desulphurisation with hydrogen resulting in a reduction of at least 85% of the sulphur content of the products processed (EN ISO 20846, EN ISO 20884, or EN ISO 14596 or EN ISO 24260, EN ISO 20847 and EN ISO 8754 method);
+    - k. (in respect of products of subheadings [2710 19 31](/commodities/2710193100) to [2710 19 99](/subheadings/2710199900-80) only) desulphurisation with hydrogen resulting in a reduction of at least 85% of the sulphur content of the products processed (EN ISO 20846, EN ISO 20884, or EN ISO 14596 or EN ISO 24260, EN ISO 20847 and EN ISO 8754 methods);

-    - l. (in respect of products of heading [2710](/headings/2710) only) deparaffing by a process other than filtering;
+    - l. (in respect of products of heading [2710](/headings/2710) only) deparaffining by a process other than filtering;

     - m. (in respect of products of subheadings [2710 19 31](/commodities/2710193100) to [2710 19 99](/subheadings/2710199900-80) only) treatment with hydrogen at a pressure of more than 20 bar and a temperature of more than 250°C with the use of a catalyst, other than to effect desulphurisation, when the hydrogen constitutes an active element in a chemical reaction.
-The further treatment with hydrogen of lubricating oils of subheadings [2710 19 71](/commodities/2710197100) to [2710 19 99](/subheadings/2710199900-80) (eg hydrofinishing or decolourisation) in order, more especially, to improve colour or stability shall not, however, be deemed to be a specific process;
+The further treatment with hydrogen of lubricating oils of subheadings [2710 19 71](/commodities/2710197100) to [2710 19 99](/subheadings/2710199900-80) (e.g. hydrofinishing or decolourisation) in order, more especially, to improve colour or stability shall not, however, be deemed to be a specific process;

     - n. (in respect of products of subheadings [2710 19 51](/commodities/2710195100) to [2710 19 67](/commodities/2710196700) only) atmospheric distillation, on condition that less than 30% of these products distils, by volume, including losses, at 300°C by the ISO 3405 method (equivalent to the ASTM D 86 method).;